byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 On COLDCARDs, you have two options for managing your passphrase:

 1. Classic entry: you enter the passphrase manually each time you use your hardware wallet, just as you do with other hardware wallets.
 COLDCARD Q simplifies this task with its full keyboard.
 2. Encrypt and store the passphrase on a microSD card: insert the microSD into the COLDCARD Q each time you use it.

-Note that this microSD will only work on your COLDCARD Q and is not a backup.
-It is therefore very important that you also keep a copy of your passphrase on a physical medium, such as paper or metal.
+> A stored passphrase on microSD is convenience, not a backup.
+Always maintain a separate physical backup; losing the passphrase locks you out permanently.
+{: .prompt-warning }

 To set your BIP39 passphrase, access the "Passphrase" menu.

 ![Image](/assets/img/coldcardq-expert-guide-images/02.webp)

 Enter your passphrase using the keyboard.
-Be sure to choose a strong passphrase (long and random) and make a physical backup.

 ![Image](/assets/img/coldcardq-expert-guide-images/03.webp)

 Once you've set your passphrase, COLDCARD Q will show you the master key fingerprint of the new wallet associated with this passphrase.
 Be sure to save this fingerprint.
 When you re-enter your passphrase when you use your device in the future, you'll be able to check that the fingerprint displayed matches the one you saved.
 This check ensures that you haven't made a mistake when entering your passphrase.

 ![Image](/assets/img/coldcardq-expert-guide-images/04.webp)

+> Record the fingerprint for your passphrase‑applied wallet and verify it on each use to catch entry mistakes.
+{: .prompt-tip }

 You can now press "ENTER" to apply this passphrase to your mnemonic phrase and activate the new wallet.
 If you prefer to save this passphrase on a microSD, insert the card in the appropriate slot and press "1".